G00dBunny/cloud-bunny/README.md

 # 🐰 Cloud-Bunny

-Meh : Cloud-Bunny is an automated pod anomaly detector that gives solutions using LLM technology (currently supporting GPT-3).
+Meh : This an automated pod anomaly detector that gives solutions using LLM technology (currently supporting GPT-3).

 The concept is to have a first-responder-like tool that can be used by DevOps and infrastructure team.
 I made it public because I guess someone could use it or use as inspiration altough it's just a practice tool...

 I'll be working on it as part of a hobby I guess :')